Yoga teachers get this often: “We’ll go get a cup of coffee… oh wait, do you even drink coffee?

 If you have normal sensitivity: if you are in this group, you are part of the majority, which means you can drink anywhere from one to three cups of coffee a day (depending on the strength) and you’ll be fine, so long as you drink early enough in the day.

-I am pretty sure there is a lot of gradient in this, which might explain why there is such a big difference in how people feel the effects of coffee in meditation.
+As you can imagine, there is gradations and people who fall between these categories, which might explain why there is such a big difference in how people feel the effects of coffee in meditation.

 If you get sleepy, a bit of caffeine might be exactly what the Guru ordered, in order to get a bit more attentive and focused.
-If you are more sensitive, your mind will be racing.
+If you are more sensitive, you might find your mind racing.

 This brings me to the following important question: